 Employee Stock Purchase Plan - In March 2019, the Company reopened participation in the ESPP under the Amended and Restated Employee Stock Purchase Plan, which allows eligible employees to elect to withhold between 1% and 10% of their eligible compensation to purchase shares of NRG common stock at the lesser of 95% of its market value on the offering date or 95% of the fair market value on the exercise date.
 An offering date will occur each April 1 and October 1.
 An exercise date will occur each September 30 and March 31.
-The ESPP plan, that was suspended in 2018, allowed eligible employees to elect to withhold up to 10% of their eligible compensation to purchase shares of NRG common stock at the lesser of 85% of its fair market value on the offering date or 85% of the fair market value on the exercise date.
+The ESPP plan, that was suspended in 2018, allowed eligible employees to elect to withhold up to 10% of their eligible compensation to purchase shares of NRG common stock at the lesser of 85% of its fair market value on the exercise date.
 An offering date occurred each January 1 and July 1.
 An exercise date occurred each June 30 and December 31.
 As of December 31, 2019, there remained 2,885,060 shares of treasury stock reserved for issuance under the ESPP.